cylondata/twister2/docs/_build/html/_sources/documents/job-master/JobMaster.txt

 a Job Terminator, etc. With these data, it can be started locally.
 If there is no need for Job Terminator, that may be null.

-A sample usage is provided in the main method of Job Master class.
+A sample usage is provided in the example class:

+    edu.iu.dsc.tws.examples.JobMasterExample.java

-When Jobs are executed in resource scheduler such as in Kubernetes and Mesos, Job Master needs to be deployed in those systems.
+When Jobs are executed in resource schedulers such as in Kubernetes and Mesos, Job Master needs to be deployed in those systems.
 It is usually a good practice to write a separate JobMasterStarter class to start the job master in those environments.
 This starter class sets up the environment for the Job Master and starts it.

 An example JobMasterStarter class is provided for Kubernetes cluster:

-* edu.iu.dsc.tws.rsched.schedulers.k8s.master.JobMasterStarter
+    edu.iu.dsc.tws.rsched.schedulers.k8s.master.JobMasterStarter

 It gets the required configuration parameters as environment variables and sets up the persistent storage and logging.
-Then It starts the JobMaster.
+Then, It starts the JobMaster.

 ### JobMasterClient Usage